The 10 Everyday Indian Herbs & Spices That Quietly Heal Your Body

 Turmeric is one of the most extensively researched spices in the world, primarily because of its active compound, curcumin.
 Curcumin is known for its powerful anti-inflammatory and antioxidant properties, which may help support several important aspects of health, including joint function, immunity, digestion, skin health, liver function, metabolic balance, and recovery from chronic inflammation.

-People in sedentary jobs, or long daily commutes often experience low-grade inflammation without realising it.
+People in sedentary jobs or with long daily commutes often experience low-grade inflammation without realizing it.
 Factors such as chronic stress, processed foods, poor sleep quality, sedentary routines, and excessive sugar consumption can all contribute to inflammation within the body over time.
 This is one reason turmeric continues to hold such importance in traditional Indian cooking and wellness practices.
 When used consistently as part of daily meals, turmeric can become a simple yet effective way to support long-term health naturally.

 Best Ways to Use Turmeric

-• Add to dal, sabzi, khichdi, soups, and curries
+Add it to dal, sabzi, khichdi, soups, and curries.

-• Combine with black pepper for better absorption
+Combine it with black pepper for better absorption.

 Common Mistake